w3f/polkadot-wiki/docs/learn/learn-asset-conversion-assethub.md

 Asset conversion is a simple AMM (Automated Market Maker) based on [Uniswap V2](https://github.com/Uniswap/v2-core) logic, deployed as a [pallet on Polkadot AssetHub](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/asset-conversion).
 In the AMM model the prices of tokens are determined by a mathematical formula based on the ratio of tokens in a liquidity pool, unlike traditional exchanges that use an order book.
+This will be a “trustless” DEX, which is controlled through Polkadot OpenGov.

 Asset Conversion on Asset Hub enables fee payment in any asset, given it has a liquidity pool, such that the fee handler (in this case, a Collator) only receives the native asset (DOT).